 Overall you do need to expect the Q factor to be wider on spin bikes (except for Spinner) than that on outdoor bikes because of the manufacture and design to accommodate the functionality as well as keep the bike stable while you are riding your heart out.

 But there is a choice that can be made in the Q factor width to get the narrowest distance that is right for you and you goals.
 But do expect to pay more than the more affordable bikes.
-You can get them at around $400 but you won’t get any of the premium features such as magnetic resistance, belt drive or console.
+You can get them at the more afffordable end but you won’t get any of the premium features such as magnetic resistance, belt drive or console.

 If you are using the bike for more casual exercise you are not likely to be as concerned with the Q factor as you are other factors but if you are expecting to be using your bike a lot it is worth investigating and getting the Q factor that is closer to your outdoor bike for the more biomechanical fit for more efficient workouts with less chance of knee injury.